-Your deductible is the dollar amount the insurance company will deduct from the loss before paying you on a claim.
-Carrying a higher deductible will generally reduce your annual premium.
-Thus, lower deductibles will cause your premiums to rise.
-You will need to determine what amount you are comfortable paying in the event of a claim and make sure that your insurer offers a compatible deductible.
-This amount can be a flat dollar amount ($500 or $1,000) or a percentage of the coverage amount (often 1%).
-You might see separate deductibles for perils, like wind and hail or for earthquake coverage.
-Make sure that you understand how your deductible works before choosing a policy.
+In order to receive payment for a claim, your insurance company will deduct a certain amount called the deductible.
+Choosing a higher deductible will typically result in a lower annual premium, while lower deductibles will increase premiums.
+It’s important to determine what amount you feel comfortable paying in the event of a claim and ensure that your insurer offers a compatible deductible.
+This can be a flat dollar amount, such as $500 or $1,000, or a percentage of the coverage amount, often 1%.
+You may also see separate deductibles for specific perils, like wind and hail, or for earthquake coverage.
+It’s crucial to understand how your deductible works before selecting a policy.

-At closing, you will need to pay the first annual premium, which will protect you for the first 12 months.
-This amount will be included in the amount of closing costs and pre-paid items, which you will need to bring to closing in addition to your down payment.
-The title company, acting as your settlement agent, will send the payment to your insurance agent, so please do not pay them directly.
+When you close on your property, you will be required to pay for the first year of your insurance premium.
+This payment will cover you for the initial 12 months.
+The premium will be included in your closing costs and prepaid expenses, and you will need to bring this amount along with your down payment to the closing.
+The title company, acting as your settlement agent, will make the payment to your insurance agent, so it is important that you do not pay them directly.

 Are all insurance policies identical?

 While some policies might appear alike, they are not all the same.
 Homeowners can choose to include or exclude specific coverage.
 Often, having a reliable agent can make a big difference.
 When shopping for insurance, it’s essential not to undervalue the importance of having an agent who can assist you in determining the appropriate coverage for your needs and support you if you experience a loss.
 Your home is typically among your most valuable assets, and it should be protected by someone you trust rather than just the lowest bidder.
 Please contact us, and we will introduce you to the insurance agent we depend on to safeguard your family.